Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 ### Deploy Phat Contract to Phala Mainnet
 > 🚨 **WARNING** 🚨: This section is undergoing testing.
 Wait before an announcement to deploy to mainnet.
 >
-For customizing your Phat Contract function, checkout default function [README.md](./src/README.md) and advanced configurations in [ADVANCED.md](./src/ADVANCED.md) to learn more before deploying to Phala Mainnet.
+For customizing your Phat Contract, checkout default Phat Contract [README.md](./src/README.md) and advanced configurations in [ADVANCED.md](./src/JS_API_DOC.md) to learn more before deploying to Phala Mainnet.

-First you will need to build your function with this command:
+First you will need to build your Phat Contract with this command:
 ```shell
 yarn build-function
 ```